 5. Increase stomach acid secretion by taking 1 Tbsp of Apple Cider Vinegar in half a cup of room temperature water 15-20mins before each meal.

-6..
-Eat more alkaline foods, mineral rich seaweeds, organic produce grown in mineral rich soil, as well as foods rich in the fat-soluble vitamins (A, D, E and K).
+6. Include some mineral rich seaweeds, as well as foods rich in the fat-soluble vitamins (A, D, E and K).

 *Please note: I did not mention oxalic acid as a mineral blocker because of research one of my professors at UBC was conducting.
 He found that although oxalic acid can block mineral absorption higher up in the intestines, it may enhance absorption lower down in the intestines due to substances the good bacteria release after they eat the oxalic acid.
-So maybe taking a good probiotic and eating fermented foods will help increase mineral absorption if oxalic acid is present.
+So maybe eating a wide variety of prebiotic-rich plant foods and fermented foods will help increase mineral absorption if oxalic acid is present.